Getting Rid of Rodents (Rats and Mice)

 Can I use poison to get rid of rodents?

 It is not a good idea to use poison or baits to control rodents.
-Poisoned rodents can crawl away and die, and their bodies can be hard to find and breeding grounds for disease.
+Poisoned rodents can crawl away and die, and their bodies can be hard to find and result in unpleasant odors.
 Poisons can also accidentally harm pets, wild animals, or even children.

-Ultrasound repellers, although initially effective, are expensive and do not have long-term success at eliminating rodents.
+Ultrasound repellers, although effective at first, are expensive and do not have long-term success at eliminating rodents.

-If after taking preventive measures, a rodent problem still exists on your property and you want to try rat poison, there are certain things you should consider:
+If after taking preventive measures, a rat problem still exists on your property and you want to try rat poison, there are certain things you should consider:

 - Set out non-poisoned food for a few days prior to baiting, so the rodent starts feeding in the area.